Mayoral Council for England: David Cameron's proposed English Cabinet of Mayors

-UK prime minister David Cameron proposed in 2012 that England's directly elected mayors sit within an "English Cabinet of Mayors", giving them the opportunity to share ideas and represent their regions at English national level.
+UK prime minister David Cameron proposed in 2012 that England's directly elected local authority mayors sit within an "English Cabinet of Mayors", giving them the opportunity to share ideas and represent their areas at English national level.
 This proposed cabinet of mayors would have been chaired by the prime minister and meet at least twice a year.
-However, no action was taken to form such a body.
+However, following the 2012 English mayoral referendums, no action was taken to form such a body.

+Proposed English Leaders' Forum

+An "English Leader's Forum" was proposed by a report titled "Intergovernmental Relations in the UK: Time for a Radical Overhaul?" published in The Political Quarterly in 2020.
+The English Leaders' Forum would bring together combined authority mayors and local government representatives and would focus on matters relevant to English sub-national government, such as regional funding, further devolution of powers, and the regulation of the internal market in areas where devolution has taken place.
+The report also proposed the creation of the position of "Minister for England" with responsibility for representing English interests within intergovernmental bodies.

 Gordon Brown's proposed Council of England

 Plans for a "Council of England" featured in a 2022 Labour Party report on constitutional reform by Gordon Brown titled A New Britain: Renewing our Democracy and Rebuilding our Economy.
-The proposed council would be chaired by the prime minister and would include leaders of combined authorities, the mayor of London, representatives of local government and other stakeholders in England.
+The proposed council would be chaired by the prime minister and would include leaders of combined authorities, the mayor of London, representatives of English local government and other stakeholders.
 Earlier, Labour's manifesto for the 2017 general election included a commitment to establish the post of a "Minister for England" within the Department of Communities and Local Government.